wp-plugins/users-ultra/readme.txt

 5. Photo Uploading Module

 == Changelog ==

+= 1.0.24 (05-03-2014) =
+* New Feature - A new feature to import users by using CSV file has been added.
+You can set some nice actions that will be triggered as soon as the importing has been finished.
+Enjoy!

 = 1.0.23 (05-02-2014) =
 * Improvement - The Private Messaging system has been improved.
 Now, a red cyrcle is displayed in the navigator menu in the users dashboard.
 Also, the conversation has been organized in much more clear way.